 Separately, Indivior funds research at Addex, based on a research plan to be mutually agreed between the parties, to discover novel GABA_B PAM compounds.
 These future novel GABA_B PAM compounds, if selected by Indivior, become licensed compounds.
 We agreed with Indivior to an initial research term of two years, that can be extended by twelve-month increments and a minimum annual funding of \$2 million for the Addex R&D costs incurred.
 Following Indivior's selection of one newly identified compound, Addex has the right to also select one additional newly identified compound.
-Addex is responsible for the funding of all development and commercialization costs of its selected compounds and Indivior has no rights to the Addex selected compounds.
+Addex selected compounds and Indivior has no rights to the Addex selected compounds.
 The initial two-year research term was expected to run from May 2018 to April 2020.
 In 2019, Indivior agreed an additional research funding of \$1.6 million, for the research period.
-On October 30, 2020, the research term was extended until June 30, 2021 and Indivior agreed an additional research funding of \$2.8 million.
-The Group is currently negotiating an extension of the research agreement beyond June 30, 2021.
+On October 30, 2020, the research term was extended until June 30, 2021, and Indivior agreed an additional research funding of \$2.8 million.